ravimbhatt/WattIf/README.md

 WattIf is a comprehensive toolkit designed for the energy sector.
 It consists of a high-performance synthetic data generator and a sophisticated anomaly detection analysis pipeline using Google Cloud.

-It is engineered to stress-test big data ingestion pipelines and demonstrate predictive maintenance capabilities using Google Cloud Dataplex.
+It is engineered to stress-test big data ingestion pipelines and demonstrate advanced BQ anomaly detection capabilities using Google Cloud Dataplex.

 🚀 Features
 1. Data Generation (The "Watt")